ximenina/Git-example/README.md

 $ git clone [Fork_URL_Repository]
 ```

-* 2.1 We add the upstream, i.e., the remote main repository.
+* 2.1 We specify the upstream, i.e., the remote main repository.
 This is done *only ONCE* for a new local copy of our forked repository
 ```
 $ cd [Directory_cloned_repository]
 $ git remote add upstream [URL_MAIN_Repository]